GabrielMurry/react-text-gradients-and-animations/README.md

 # RadialTextGradient

-The <code>RadialTextGradient</code> component is used to apply a radial gradient on text.
-It can be used inside HTML text elements (such as <code>h1</code>) or HTML text elements can be children of the <code>RadialTextGradient</code> component as shown below:
+The <code>RadialTextGradient</code> component is used to apply a radial gradient on text:

 ```javascript
 <RadialTextGradient